 You may need surgery to remove the area of inflammation if the blood vessels, windpipe, or esophagus is blocked.

-How well a person does depends on the cause of the mediastinitis.
+How well a person does depends on the cause and severity of the mediastinitis.

 Complications include the following: